Abstract Strategy Games Online: The Definitive Guide

 Trabsact Sagme Diaries – The blog of Joao Pedro Neto and Bill Taylor, two of the great sages of abstract game design.
 I love these guys.
 The blog covers their own designs, modifications of other people’s designs, and uniquely, historical games about which I can find discussion nowhere else.

-Cameron Browne’s Games – Cameron is presently ushering table game design into the 21st century by writing software that AUTONOMOUSLY DESIGNS GAMES.
+Cameron Browne’s Games – Cameron is ushering table game design into the 21st century by writing software that AUTONOMOUSLY DESIGNS GAMES.
 You read that right.
 That’s his day job.
 Which means I couldn’t more jealous of him.
 He doesn’t have a blog but he describes a bunch of his (excellent) games on this site.

 Spielstein – The site of Deiter Stein, a German designer who concocts elegant abstract games and then gets them published in classy editions.
 I don’t know Deiter well, but I know and like his games plenty.